Loading replication

 |---|---|---|---|

-The 0.02 gap between our r and the paper’s is unsurprising given (i) a 37-year vintage difference (1985 baseline vs 2022 cross-section), (ii) BACI’s wider country coverage (201 vs 128 in the original), which adds small economies with noisier RCA matrices and thus more measurement error in ECI, and (iii) a different GDP deflator — Hidalgo-Hausmann used constant-dollar GDPpc from Penn World Tables 6.2, while we use current-dollar WDI, which introduces a modest level-shift but leaves the correlation nearly intact.
-The point estimate also picks up countries that have moved along the complexity ladder since 1985: China’s ECI was barely positive in 1985 and is near the South Korean level in 2022, which densifies the middle of the scatter.
+Our 2022 correlation of 0.76sits in the upper-correlation band that Hidalgo-Hausmann (2009) trace as the method of reflections converges (their Fig. 3E), even though the two estimates are not strictly comparable.
+Three things separate them: (i) the vintage (a late-1990s baseline vs a 2022 cross-section), (ii) BACI’s wider country coverage, which adds small economies with noisier RCA matrices and thus more measurement error in the index, and (iii) a different GDP measure (we use current-US$ WDI rather than the PPP GDP per capita in the original), which introduces a level-shift but leaves the correlation largely intact.
+The cross-section also picks up countries that have moved along the complexity ladder over the intervening decades: China’s complexity was near the bottom of the upper-middle group in the 1990s and is near the South Korean level in 2022, which densifies the middle of the scatter.

-The qualitative claim — that ECI is a strong cross-sectional predictor of income — survives at essentially the same strength in 2022 as in 1985.
-This is the paper’s long-run stability test, passed.
+The qualitative claim, that complexity is a strong cross-sectional predictor of income, survives at comparable strength in 2022.
+This is the kind of long-run stability the paper anticipated.

 @article{hidalgo_hausmann_2009,